-Released on June 7, 1937: G-man O'Connor and G-woman Bobbie Reynolds are on the trail of a gang of bank robbers and counterfeiters terrorizing Los Angeles.
+Released on June 7, 1937: (running time 1 hour) G-man O'Connor and G-woman Bobbie Reynolds are on the trail of a gang of bank robbers and counterfeiters terrorizing Los Angeles.

 Directed by Louis J. Gasnier

-The Actors: Conrad Nagel (Alan O'Connor), Eleanor Hunt (Bobbie Renolds), Vince Barnett (Clarence 'Bulb' Callahan), Wheeler Oakman (Joe Karlotti), Nat Carr (Yoritz), Frank Milan (Jerry Turner), Wilma Francis (Kay O'Connor), William L. Thorne (Police Inspector J.C.
+The Actors: Conrad Nagel (Alan O'Connor, G-Man), Eleanor Hunt (Bobbie Renolds, G-Woman), Vince Barnett (Clarence 'Bulb' Callahan, photographer), Wheeler Oakman (Joe Karlotti), Nat Carr (Yoritz), Frank Milan (Jerry Turner), Wilma Francis (Kay O'Connor, Alan's sister), William L. Thorne (Police Inspector J.C.
 Mac), Charles Delaney (henchman Duke), Phil Dunham (Leon Curtis, bank clerk), Sidney D'Albrook (coroner), Pat Gleason (henchman Barney), Wilson Benge (Overman, bank book), Henry Roquemore (the Sheriff), Ed Schaefer (Tracy), Harry Anderson (reporter), Jack Cheatham (policeman), Floyd Criswell (Smith), Lester Dorr (radio news commentator), Henry Hall (bank president J.C.
-Harrington), Sydney Jarvis (police doctor), Frank Meredith (guard at police station), Jack C. Smith (Grimes), Al Thompson (auto camp manager), Dan Wolheim (mechanic).
+Harrington), Sydney Jarvis (police doctor), Frank Meredith (guard at police station), Jack C. Smith (Grimes, farmer), Al Thompson (auto camp manager), Dan Wolheim (mechanic)

 Free Download of the old movie Bank Alarm

 The G-Man and the Nightclub Gangster